summerela/intro_programming_python/Module1/3_installing_stuff.md

 ## Setting up a Unix Environment
 ### Terminal in Mac
-Because OSx is based off of unix, accessing the command line from a mac is super easy; just hit command + spacebar and search for "terminal".
+OSx is based off of unix, so accessing the command line from a mac is super easy; just hit command + spacebar and search for "terminal".

 ### GitBash in Windows
 Since Windows is based off of DOS instead of UNIX, we'll use Git Bash to keep things from getting too complicated.